tbocek/qotp/Readme.md

-# QOTP
+# QOTP - Quite OK Transport Protocol

-Warning: the protocol format is not final and may change!
+⚠️ **Warning**: Protocol format is not final and may change.

-A UDP-based transport protocol that takes an "opinionated" approach, similar to QUIC but with a focus on providing reasonable defaults rather than many options.
-The goal is to have lower complexity, simplicity, and security, while still being reasonably performant.
+A UDP-based transport protocol with an opinionated approach, similar to QUIC but focused on reasonable defaults over configurability.
+Goals: lower complexity, simplicity, security, and reasonable performance.

-QOTP (quite ok transport protocol) is peer-to-peer (P2P) friendly, meaning a P2P-friendly protocol often includes easy integration for NAT traversal, such as UDP hole punching, multi-homing, where data packets can come from different source addresses, or out of band public key exchange.
-It does not have a TIME_WAIT state that could exhaust ports and it does not open a socket for each connection, thus allowing many short-lived connections.
+QOTP is P2P-friendly, supporting UDP hole punching, multi-homing (packets from different source addresses), out-of-band key exchange, no TIME_WAIT state, and single socket for multiple connections.

+## Key Design Choices

+- **Single crypto suite**: curve25519/chacha20poly1305 (vs SSL/TLS with 57+ RFCs)
+- **Always encrypted**: No plaintext option, no key renegotiation
+- **0-RTT option**: User chooses between 0-RTT (no perfect forward secrecy) or 1-RTT (with perfect forward secrecy)
+- **BBR congestion control**: Estimates network capacity via bottleneck bandwidth and RTT
+- **Connection-level flow control**: Congestion control at connection level, not per-stream
+- **Simple teardown**: FIN/ACK with timeout
+- **MTU configuration**: No MTU discover, only MTU configuratio, default to 1400 (QUIC has 1200)
+- **Compact**: Goal < 3k LoC (currently ~2.8k LoC source)

 In QOTP, there is 1 supported crypto algorithm (curve25519/chacha20-poly1305) as in contrast to TLS with many options.
 It is mentioned [here](https://www.cs.auckland.ac.nz/~pgut001/pubs/bollocks.pdf) that there